janobourian/aws/docs/solution_architect/networking-vpc.md

 * Supports both S3 and DynamoDB
 * Free

-Note: Intreface Endpoint for S3 is preferred when you require access from your on premises (Site to Site VPN or Direct Connect), a different VPC or a different region.
+Note: Interface Endpoint for S3 is preferred when you require access from your on premises (Site to Site VPN or Direct Connect), a different VPC or a different region.

 ## VPC Flow Logs